India blasts off in race to Mars with low-cost mission

 The mission plans to study the Martian surface and mineral composition as well as search the atmosphere for methane, the chemical strongly tied to life on Earth.
 Recent measurements by NASA's rover, Curiosity, show only trace amounts of it on Mars.

-India's space programme has drawn criticism in a country that is dogged by poverty and power shortages, and is now experiencing its sharpest economic slowdown in a decade.
+India's space program has drawn criticism in a country that is dogged by poverty and power shortages, and is now experiencing its sharpest economic slowdown in a decade.

-India has long argued that technology developed in its space programme has practical applications to everyday life.
+India has long argued that technology developed in its space program has practical applications to everyday life.

 "For a country like India, it's not a luxury, it's a necessity," said Susmita Mohanty, co-founder and chief executive of Earth2Orbit, India's first private space start-up.
 She argued that satellites have applications from television broadcasting to weather forecasting for disaster management.